yurkimus/http-statuses/readme.md

-# Http methods
+# Http statuses

-Enumeration of supported HTTP methods.
+Enumeration of supported HTTP statuses.

 ## Table of Contents